mvuorre/quarto-preprint/README.md

   - Example: `functions: ["place", "appendix"]`

-When starting a new project that uses the *quarto-preprint* template (`quarto use template mvuorre/quarto-preprint`), many useful options already have default values you can build on.
+When starting a new project that uses the *quarto-preprint* template (`quarto use template mvuorre/quarto-preprint`), the template Quarto file already includes some useful variables and their values.
 See Quarto’s Typst [documentation](https://quarto.org/docs/output-formats/typst.html) for standard options and Typst [documentation](https://typst.app/docs) for styling details.